 Modern medicine’s view of Alzheimer’s disease is an epic catastrophe.
-The U.S. medical research database lists 1913 as the date of the first publication about it.
-Since then, more than 140,000 scientific studies have been published on some aspect of Alzheimer’s disease – with no cure is sight.
+More than 140,000 scientific studies have been published on some aspect of Alzheimer’s disease – with no cure is sight.
 That’s pathetic!

 A Staggering Failure

-Research funding from the U.S. National Institutes of Health is estimated to be nearly 2 billion dollars for the 2018 fiscal year.
+Research funding from the U.S. National Institutes of Health was estimated to be nearly 2 billion dollars for the 2018 fiscal year.
 Medicare and Medicaid spending on care for people with Alzheimer’s is expected to be nearly 100 times that amount.

 Financial statistics aside, we are seeing the rise of a modern epidemic.
 It is ruining lives at an accelerated rate.
 It drags down AD patients, family members, caregivers, and friends.